Raku/Documentable/README.md

 Two or more definitions are nested if they appears one after another and if the first one has a greater heading level than the second one.

+### Array @.defs

+This is one of the most important attributes of a `Perl6::Documentable` object.
+It contains all definitions found and processed corresponding to the pod of `$.origin` stored in more `Perl6::Documentable` objects.
+In general, all of them will have `pod-is-complete` set to `false`.

 ### method parseDefinitionHeader

 ```perl6